emapco/ModChemBERT/README.md

 ### Datasets for ChemBERTa-3 Benchmarking

 ModChemBERT utilizes the ChemBERTa-3 [2] benchmarking framework and datasets to evaluate downstream classification/regression tasks.
+Additional classification datasets (antimalarial [3], cocrystal [4], and COVID-19 [5]) from Mswahili, et al. [6] are included to provide a more comprehensive evaluation.
+The DA4MT regression datasets (ADME [7] and AstraZeneca) are also included in the benchmarking evaluation.
-The datasets use DeepChem scaffold splits for train/val/test partitioning.
+All benchmark datasets use DeepChem scaffold splits for train/val/test partitioning.

 #### Dataset Generation
 First, clone the ChemBERTa-3 repository: